mhira-project/mhira-docker/README.md

     https://localhost

-If `SITE_DOMAIN` is set in above steps, MHIRA application can be accessible outside the server using the site domain name.
+Set `SITE_DOMAIN` in `.env`, MHIRA application can be accessible outside the server using the site domain name.

+** The site domain can be a Domain name or IP address for the site.

 ## Updating